 Hallam’s product prototype design team uses leading edge computer technology to develop prototypes and works closely on design issues with the University of Sheffield via its Knowledge Transfer Partnership (KTP) Agreement and the Advanced Manufacturing Research Centre (AMRC), which provides highly sophisticated simulation and testing facilities under the terms of a further Partnership Agreement.

 Concept to Completion

-Hallam can also offer other prototyping techniques including Stereolithography, Selective Laser Sintering and 3D printing – “additive” techniques – through its links to the Advanced Manufacturing Research Centre and the Mercury Centre, both within the University of Sheffield.
+Hallam can also offer other product prototype techniques including Stereolithography, Selective Laser Sintering and 3D printing – “additive” techniques – through its links to the Advanced Manufacturing Research Centre and the Mercury Centre, both within the University of Sheffield.

-Hallam also uses sand and investment casting, laser cutting and fabrication techniques within prototyping projects.
+Hallam also uses sand and investment casting, laser cutting and fabrication techniques within product prototype projects.

 As well as iterative form, fit and function testing within the prototyping cycle Hallam is also able to develop special aluminium and zinc alloys to provide exceptional mechanical properties or corrosion resistance within components or products.
 Finite element analysis can be provided on CAD models.